andcoa/CustomerSupportAgent/README.md

 Build a retrieval-augmented AI agent in n8n that reads service-related documents from Google Drive, embeds them into Supabase for vector search, and answers customer inquiries about services, terms, and conditions of a body shop via chat.

 ## Skills Learned
-- **Retrieval-Augmented Generation (RAG)**: Combined LLM reasoning with vector search to enable context-aware answers from policy documents.
+- **Retrieval-Augmented Generation (RAG)**: Combined LLM reasoning with vector search to enable answers from policy documents.
 - **Embedding and Vector Storage**: Used OpenAI embeddings with Supabase to store and query documents semantically.
-- **Persistent Chat Memory**: Implemented PostgreSQL-backed memory to preserve user interaction history across sessions.
+- **Persistent Chat Memory**: Implemented PostgreSQL memory to preserve user interaction history across sessions.
 - **Document Pipeline Automation**: Automated ingestion, chunking, and embedding of Drive documents for dynamic knowledge base updates.
 - **Conversational Agent Design**: Built an interactive AI agent capable of responding accurately to customer queries using internal document knowledge.